dma-neves/raptor/README.md

 - A high-level algorithmic skeleton C++ template library designed to ease the development of parallel programs using CUDA.
 - lmarrow's syntax and core design features are taken from [marrow](https://docentes.fct.unl.pt/p161/software/marrow-skeleton-framework).
 Simillarly to marrow, lmarrow provides a set of smart containers (`vector`, `array`, `vector<array>`, `scalar`) and skeletons (`map`, `reduce`, `scan`, `filter`) that can be applied over the smart containers.
 Containers can store the data both on the GPU and CPU, and expose a seamingly unified memory address space.
 Skeletons are executed on the GPU.
 The containers are automatically and lazily allocated (if not already allocated) and uploaded to the GPU whenever a skeleton is executed.
 Similarly to marrow, lmarrow also provides a lmarrow-function primitive, which allows one to specify a generic device function that operates over multiple lmarrow containers of different sizes, primitive data types, and the GPU coordinates (thread ID).
 - Contrary to marrow, lmarrow doesn't support multiple backends, doesn't allow the nesting of multiple skeletons into a single kernel, nor does it automatically track data dependencies and use streams and events to parallelize operations that could be performed asynchronously.
-In lmarrow, by default, everything is performed using the default stream (stream 0).
-Non default-streams can be used (not thoroughly tested), but all the synchronization must be ensured by the programmer.
+In lmarrow, by default, most operations are performed on the default stream (stream 0).

 ## Motivation

-- lmarrow was developed as a simplified and lighter weight alternative to marrow when using CUDA.
+- lmarrow was developed as a simplified and lighter weight alternative to marrow specialized for GPU offloading.
 For complex applications with many data-dependencies, potential for communication/computation overlap and complex operations over containers, marrow will most likely have better performance.
 For simpler or more bulk-synchronous-oriented applications, lmarrow can be enough and can take advantage of less runtime overheads.
 - You may note that there already exists a standard high-level parallel algorithms library that tries to achieve some of the same goals as lmarrow: [thrust](https://developer.nvidia.com/thrust).
-The main differentiating feature of lmarrow is the adoption of a unified address space, where containers ensure the necessary synchronization automatically, and the ability to specify a synchronization granularity.
+The main differentiating features of lmarrow are:
+    - The adoption of a unified address space, where containers ensure the necessary synchronization automatically in a lazy manner.
+    - Multiple container types (`vector`, `array`, `vector<array>`, `scalar`).
+    - Ability to specify a synchronization granularity.
 If a coarse granularity is chosen, whenever the container is updated on the host, eventually the whole container is synchronized to the device.
 If a fine granularity is chosen, only the updated elements of the container are synchronized to the device.
-This is usefull when dealing with vectors of arrays (supported by lmarrow), where we only want to synchronize single arrays, and not the whole vector.
+This is usefull when dealing with vectors of arrays (or heavy objects), where we only want to synchronize the dirty arrays, and not the entire vector.
+    - Powerfull generic function primitive.

+## Todo
+- Try using streams when uploading skeleton argument containers
+- Add more tests and examples (`vector<array>`, `function`, `util`)

 ## Requirements